-The Tender Committee looks into all matters regarding procurement, be it goods, other services or consultancy services.
-For the period July 2018 to June 2019, the MTPA Tender Committee met 36 times.
+regarding procurement, be it goods, other services or directed to cooperate with the Committee upon any consultancy services.
+For the period July 2018 to June request therefrom.
+2019, the MTPA Tender Committee met 36 times.

 The members of the Tender Committee are as follows: